 Setting & Lifestyle

-Overall, Smicksburg’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Smicksburg’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 Being a small borough, Smicksburg does not have a public transit system used by locals to get to and from work.